 Wednesday, my son was sick and irritable with the latest iteration of stomach bug.
-Much like my father, Tyoma reacts idiosyncratically to stomach troubles.
+Much like my father, Liev reacts idiosyncratically to stomach troubles.
 Rarely does nausea touch him.
 But when it does, it is time for TV.

 We watched the Mickey Mouse Clubhouse all day.
 That was more TV than we consume in a week.